ava-labs/avalanche-docs/docs/learn/avalanche/intro.md

 ### Infinitely Scalable

-- Anywhere from 1,000 to 10,000 transactions are confirmed per second, virtually unaffected by network traffic thanks to the resiliency of Avalanche consensus.
+- Anywhere from 1,000 to 10,000 transactions are confirmed per second, virtually unaffected by network traffic thanks to the resiliency of Avalanche Consensus.
 - Avalanche is incredibly energy-efficient and can run easily on consumer-grade hardware.
 The entire Avalanche network consumes the same amount of energy as 46 US households, equivalent to 0.0005% of the amount of energy consumed by Bitcoin.